zemingyu/meetup-queue/README.md

 - Show up: +10

 #### How to lose points
-- no show, no cancellation (or cancellation after event start time): -50
+no show, no cancellation (or cancellation after event start time): -50 late penalty:
-- late penalty:
-more than 24 hours before the event: 0
+- more than 24 hours before the event: 0
-12 - 24 hours before the event: -2
+- 12 - 24 hours before the event: -2
-6 – 12 hours: -5
+- 6 – 12 hours: -5
-3 – 6 hours: -10
+- 3 – 6 hours: -10
-0 - 3 hours: -15
+- 0 - 3 hours: -15

 ## Queueing system
 Based on total points
-Waiting list also ranked by points, not by when you register
+Waiting list also ranked by points, not by when you register Use registration order for tie-breaks

 ## Last minute auction system
 Spots freed up in the last 3 hours are available for auctions Auction the spots with your points

 ## Smart contract design

+### Contract 1 - master contract

 #### Variables
 Meetup owner – multip owners, allow transfers
-Meetup acconts - Array of addresses, mapped to meetup names
+Meetup acconts - Array of addresses, mapped to meetup names Array of meetup events (contract addresses)

+####  Functions
+Add account
+Create a new meetup event – ownly owners can do this

+### Contract 2 - one contract for each meetup up event

+The pupose is to store the information relating to the event

+#### Variables
-Meetup event
+*Meetup event (struct)*
 Organiser
 Assistants
 Presnenters
 Date and time
 Maximum capacity
 Late cancellation period

-####  Functions
-Add account
-Create a new meetup event – ownly owners can do this